Why Perplexity Cites Reddit Instead of Your Brand — And How to Fix It (2026)

 Does Perplexity always prefer Reddit over official websites?

 No. Perplexity uses whatever source mix helps it produce the strongest answer.
 Reddit often wins when official pages are thin, generic, or unsupported.
-A stronger page with named evidence and independent validation can outperform a thread.
+A page with named evidence, extractable structure, and independent validation can outperform a thread.
+The Princeton GEO study found that adding statistics to existing content improves AI citation visibility by up to 41%.

-Is Reddit Perplexity GEO the same thing as SEO?
+Is Reddit Perplexity GEO the same as SEO?

-No. SEO helps a page get discovered.
-Reddit Perplexity GEO is about whether the answer engine chooses your page as a citation source inside a generated response.
+No. SEO helps a page get discovered by ranking algorithms.
+GEO — specifically in the Perplexity context — determines whether the answer engine chooses your page as a citation source inside a generated response.
+GEO is a distribution tactic within Layer 4 of the Machine Relations stack.

 What is the fastest way to reduce Reddit dominance in Perplexity answers?

-The fastest move is to publish a page that answers the exact query better than the thread does, then support it with external validation.
-If the rest of the web corroborates the page, the model has a better option than the subreddit.
+Publish a page that answers the exact query better than the thread does, then support it with external validation.
+If the rest of the web corroborates your page through earned media placements and cited research, the model has a better option than the subreddit.

 Why does earned media matter for Perplexity citations?